 The Following Video From the National Association of Conservation Districts Discusses the History and the Future of Conservation Districts

 The Lewis & Clark Conservation District has an elected Board of Supervisors.
 In 1997, the District formally divided into seven supervisor areas with one Supervisor from each area.

-Chairman, Jeff Ryan of North Helena Valley; Vice Chair, Scott Blackman of the Craig area; Treasurer, Jeanette Nordahl of the Lincoln Area; members, Ron Ingersoll of the Wolf Creek/Dearborn River area, Stephen Granzow of East Helena Valley, Sarah Howe Cobb of the Augusta area and Stan Frasier of the south Helena Valley.
+The Current Board of Supervisors are: Chairman, Jeff Ryan of North Helena Valley; Vice Chair, Ron Ingersoll of the Wolf Creek/Dearborn River area, Treasurer, Jeanette Nordahl of the Lincoln Area, members , Stephen Granzow of East Helena Valley, Sarah Howe Cobb of the Augusta area, John Baucus of the Sieben/Craig area, and Stan Frasier of the south Helena Valley.
 Associate Supervisors (non-voting, appointed by the board) include Alan Rollo of Great Falls, David Martin of Helena, and Karl Christians of Helena Valley.

 The Helena Field Office staff for the Natural Resources Conservation Service currently consists of Ryan Mar who is on detail to the office through mid-April and Sean Clancy, an area engineer who works primarily in the work unit for Teton, Lewis & Clark and Jefferson Counties.